MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/hybrid/hybrid-picker-in-the-sharepoint-online-admin-center.md

 ## How we use your data

 Hybrid Picker is part of the Office 365 Support Assistant.
-Hybrid Picker may use your information in the ways outlined by our Privacy statement seen [here](https://privacy.microsoft.com/en-us/privacystatement) (please remember to click on 'How we use personal data' link ).
-You'll find a more detailed discussion of Microsoft's privacy policies, right [here](https://www.microsoft.com/EN-US/privacystatement/OnlineServices/Default.aspx) (please remember to click the 'Privacy Statement' link in the privacy policies article)!
+Hybrid Picker may use your information in the ways outlined by our Privacy Statement seen [here](https://privacy.microsoft.com/en-us/privacystatement) (click on the **How we use personal data** link ).

 ## Authentication realm update